Course Overview and Format

 - An up-to-date ArcGIS Pro installation.
 We recommend software version 2.4 or greater.
 Penn State students can follow the instructions on this page to obtain a PSU Access Account for ArcGIS Online and then installing ArcGIS Pro.

-- The course text is Python Scripting for ArcGIS by Paul Zandbergen, published by Esri Press.
+- The course text is Python Scripting for ArcGIS Pro by Paul Zandbergen, published by Esri Press.
 Throughout the course, you will have assigned readings from this text that supplement the lesson content.
 The text also contains reference materials and examples that will help you complete the projects.
-The book is available in the Penn State Online Library (use this link), so Penn State students have free online access to it.
-You won't be able to print out the entire book though, so if you want a hard-copy version, you will have to order the book.
+An older edition of the book (for ArcMap) is available to students for free in the Penn State Online Library (use this link).
+Getting the newer ArcGIS Pro edition is definitely recommended, but if you're strapped for cash, our course lessons contain references to both editions of the book.

 Complementary Course Materials for Programming Beginners